shautvast/crudlang/README.md

 7. Yes, you can automatically serve json from postgres or whatever, but that is not the point.
 We want to build services.

 ## Now what?
-- En experimental language for CRUD applications (web api's)
+- An experimental language for web api's.
 - Enterprise as a first-class citizen
   - built-in types for dates and uuid for example
   - collection literals